nullianism/nullianism/translation-helpers/TRANSLATION_GUIDE.md

-# Translation Guide for Nullianism
+# Translation Guide for Nullianity

-This guide will help you translate Nullianism documents to your language.
+This guide will help you translate Nullianity documents to your language.

 ## Quick Start